anthonykasza/hdc_experiments/README.md

 - each dimension (element) of an HV increases the vector space exponentially
   - projecting something onto a bigger surface is often useful
     - think about a screen projector, it makes small images easier to see
+  - projecting higher dimensional data into lower dimensions is often useful too
+    - think about the 2d shadow cast by a 3d object
 - [zotero HDC/VSA group library](https://www.zotero.org/groups/5100301/hdvsa_literature/library)
 - if we can substitute from one HV to another, making hv1 more similar to hv2...
   - can we make hv1 more unlike hv2?